-Hall Sweeps Protocols
+Hall Sweeps Protocol

-Hall-Sweeps will be regularly performed during passing periods beginning with first period.
+Hall-Sweeps will be regularly performed during passing periods beginning with the first period.
 Initial passing bell will sound and students will have three minutes for the passing period.
 Once the second passing bell sounds, an announcement will be made for all teachers to shut their doors.
 Any students remaining in the hallway are considered caught in the Hall-Sweep.
+Students will be subjected to a one day suspension where a parent or guardian must bring the student back for readmittance.
+During such time, grades and attendance will be reviewed.